JasselD/JasselNotes/COMP607/Cloud computing.md

 			- Resources are available over the network and can be accessed via standard mechanisms (mobile apps, web browsers) by a wide range of devices such as smartphones, laptops...
 		- Resource pooling:
 			- Cloud providers serve multilpe customers using pooled resources
+		- Rapid elasticity:
+			- Resources can be quickly scaled up or down to meet varying user demand.
+Example, business and increase storage or processing power during peak times and reduce it when its no longer needed
+		-